rl1987/trickster.dev/tricksterblog/content/post/prompting-the-llm-is-no-substitute-for-knowledge-work.md

 that API - unofficial clients, automation tools and the like.
 But over time Twitter introduced many restrictions into the official API and most of them had to die.
-This is something that indie hackers who rely on the goodwill and interest alignment from OpenAI should keep in mind.
+This is something that indie hackers who rely on the goodwill and interest alignment from OpenAI (or Anthropic, or Google...) should keep in mind.

 Furthermore, using an LLM that you don't self-host can be problematic from data security and privacy perspective, as you are literally telling some other